 Other common autoimmune diseases today include multiple sclerosis, type 1 diabetes, psoriasis, celiac disease, rheumatoid arthritis, and pernicious anemia.
 However, there are many, many more.

-Research increasingly shows the connection between Hashimoto’s hypothyroidism and food sensitivities (such as to gluten) and environmental toxins.
+Research increasingly shows the connection between Hashimoto’s hypothyroidism, food sensitivities (such as gluten), and environmental toxins.
 Indeed, many people have successfully sent their autoimmunity into remission by following an autoimmune diet and “going green” with the products they use.

 We also know stress is inflammatory and can trigger Hashimoto’s hypothyroidism flares.
 But what many people may miss is the hidden sources of this inflammation-triggering stress.

 Following are little-known sources of stress that could be triggering Hashimoto’s disease flare-ups: